UTSCC09/project-fullstackarmy/README.md

 Backend libraries:

-- mapshaper - used to merge geojson data and lower its precision to make it as light weight as possible
 - node-cron - handles making a script run on schedule (every day at 9AM EST)
 - node-fetch - makes server-side request to the data sources that we are using in the project
 - csvtojson - used to convert csv format (some data sources) to json format